cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/casb-dlp.md

 {{</Aside>}}

-You can use [Cloudflare Data Loss Prevention (DLP)](/cloudflare-one/policies/data-loss-prevention/) alongside Cloudflare CASB to discover if files stored in your SaaS application contain sensitive data.
+You can use [Cloudflare Data Loss Prevention (DLP)](/cloudflare-one/policies/data-loss-prevention/) to discover if files stored in your SaaS application contain sensitive data.
 To perform DLP scans in a SaaS app, first configure a DLP profile with the data patterns you want to detect, and then enable those profiles in a CASB integration.

 ## Configure a DLP profile